SeungukShin/org-gantt/README.md

 * `:parameters` parameter
 * `:LINKED-TO:` property always works even if the target has `SCHEDULED` time stamp.
 * `:LINKED-TO:` property can point multiple headlines using separator with white space.
+* `:HIDE:` property can hide this headline from gantt chart.